weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_12_Lab10_Ex2_Test_Hybrid_Deployment.md

 2. In your **Edge browser**, you should have the two **Exchange admin center** (EAC) tabs open from the prior exercise – one for the on-premises EAC and one for the EAC for Exchange Online.

-    -   The first tab should be titled **send connectors – Microsoft Exchange.**
-        This is the on-premises EAC.

-    -   The second tab should be titled **message trace – Microsoft Exchange**.
-        This is the EAC for Exchange Online.

     Select the **send connectors – Microsoft Exchange** tab to display the on-premises EAC.

 3. In the on-premises **Exchange admin center**, in the left-hand navigation pane, select **recipients**, which displays the **mailboxes** tab by